Lachie-King24/holbertonschool-shell/io_redirections_and_filters/README.md

 7-file is a script that creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) that includes the text Best School, including a new line at the end of it

+8-cwd_state is a script that writes the result of the command ls -la into a file called ls_cwd_content. if it doesn't exist, it will be created and if it does exist, it will be overwritten